smkhassan/servicebusmessagesdelete/README.md

 ```
 **Free Software, Hell Yeah!**

-**Use this Script to Delete Messages from Microsoft Azure Cloud Service Bus Topics or Queue without delete the resource!**
+**Use this Script to Delete Messages from Microsoft Azure Cloud Service Bus Topics or Queue without deleting the resource!**

 ### Usage
 - Please set your subscription in code ```az account set -s "Your Subscription" ```